mariusor/mpris-scrobbler/README.md

     $ sudo ninja -C build/ install

+#### Enhanced output verbosity

+Compiling from source also allows for increased log verbosity levels which sometimes can help with debugging.
+To enable this extra verbosity level, the scrobbler needs to be compiled using the `debug` build type, and then running it using the `-vvvv` output verbosity flag.

+    $ meson -Dbuildtype=debug build/

+    $ ninja -C build

+    $ ./build/mpris-scrobbler -vvvv

 ## Usage

 The scrobbler is comprised of two binaries: the daemon and the signon helper.